Gerry Furth-Sides

 Fun merchandise to take home at Saffron Spot Ice Cream Shop in Artesia (Little India)– they are surprisingly sturdy!

-“My goal was to create a high-quality and unique product in a niche market when I launched the product in April 2001,” Smita says.
-And we are always in the process of continuous improvement – creating new flavors and menu items and enhancing existing ones to create a ‘tasteful’ experience.
+“My goal has also always been to create a high-quality and unique product in a niche market,” she continues.
+And we are always in the process of continuous improvement – creating new flavors and menu items plus enhancing existing ones to create a ‘tasteful’ experience.
 And one that is fun.”

 And, if anyone knows fun and “tasteful,” it is Smita.

-Playful Smita at a Garcia de la Cruz hosted by Melissa’s Produce where we met.
-Smita in a kantha coat
+Playful Smita (in a kantha coat), elegant at a Garcia de la Cruz event hosted by Melissa’s Produce where we met

 Lum-Ka-Naad’s Sublime Off-the-Menu Dishes